-On November 19, 2019, the District entered into a Clubhouse Funding, Construction and Operations Agreement with the Developer, Cielo Metropolitan District (Cielo) and Forestar (USA) Real Estate Group Inc. (Clubhouse Funding, Construction and Operations Agreement).
-The Clubhouse Funding, Construction and Operations Agreements sets forth the rights, obligations, and procedures for the construction of a public clubhouse, swimming pool, and related public improvements (Clubhouse Improvements), and the cost sharing agreement related to operation and maintenance of the Clubhouse Improvements.
-Pursuant to the Clubhouse Funding, Construction and Operations Agreement, the Developer will construct or cause construction of the Clubhouse Improvements and the District will acquire the Clubhouse Improvements and operate and maintain same.
-The Clubhouse Operation and Maintenance Costs (as defined in the Clubhouse Funding, Construction and Operations Agreement) shall be allocated among the District and Cielo in proportion to the benefits such Clubhouse Improvements will provide to each district, which the districts hereby acknowledge and agree to be calculated by dividing the number of residential units within the boundaries of each respective district.
+On November 19, 2019, the District entered into a Clubhouse Funding, Construction and Operations Agreement with the Developer, Cielo Metropolitan District (Cielo) and Forestar (USA) Real Estate Group Inc. (the Original Clubhouse FCOA).
+The Original Clubhouse FCOA set forth the rights, obligations, and procedures for the construction of a public clubhouse, swimming pool, and related public improvements (Clubhouse Improvements), and the cost sharing agreement related to operation and maintenance of the Clubhouse Improvements.

+On August 25, 2021, the Board of the District approved other agreements that will replace the Original Clubhouse FCOA (as described in Note 11 (Subsequent Event)), and therefore, the Board of the District also authorized the termination of the Original Clubhouse FCOA.